 Schools and Educational Institutions

-We can provide an interesting and exciting educational opportunity for your team/members through organising visits to the Cobalt Imaging Centre and through a range of talks from experienced volunteers, Cobalt Staff and from our Cancer Prevention Team.
+We can provide an interesting and exciting educational opportunity for your team/members through organising visits to the Cobalt Imaging Centre and through a range of talks from experienced volunteers and Cobalt Staff.
 We can also help to generate new and interesting PR opportunities, both locally and nationally.

 Sunrise Rotary Club in Cheltenham donated specialist chairs and television sets for use by cancer patients being treated at charity Cobalt’s Imaging Centre.
 The chairs include features to make patients more comfortable and to incorporate therapies.
 Televisions provide a welcome distraction for therapy.